exakat/php-dictionary/dictionary.rst

 __set_state() is a magic method : it is called when an object has been exported with var_export(), and has to be instantiated again.

-__set_state() is tasked with recreating the object, assigning the previous values to it, and recreating any missing properties, such as database connexions or resources.
+__set_state() is tasked with recreating the object, assigning the previous values to it, and recreating any missing properties, such as database connections or resources.

 The __set_state() method has no counterpart : var_export() do not use any magic method.